 Let us have a look at some of the most useful Firefox about:config tweaks.

 Normally, every new tab appears adjacent to the current tab, however, if you would like the tab to open at the end of all the tabs, do the following.

 Look for browser.tabs.insertRelatedAfterCurrent and change the value to False.
-Default value is set as True.
+The default value is set as True.

 2] Preview Tabs When Switching

 To enable previews feature in Firefox, go to browser.ctrlTab.previews and change the default False value to True to view previews.

 3] Disable Prefetch of Webpages

 An ingenious feature to help pages load faster but the problem encountered consumes a large part of the bandwidth.
 As such it is best to keep it off when you have a slow Internet connection.
 How you do it?
 Look for network.prefetch-next and switch to FALSE value.

 For enhancing the network performance, search for network.http.max-connections.
 It manages maximum network connections the browser can make at one time to any number of Web servers.
 The latest version of Firefox supports 256.
 If you find the same value, do not change.
 If not, change it to the defined value.